I hear you saying, “Ugh, backlinks on a wedding blog … Boring!”

 For L&L anyways, I would say the average number of links out to wedding vendors on any one real wedding is around 10.
-In fact, I took a few minutes to go through some of our latest real weddings and count all the potential vendors that were listed (but not necessarily linked to).
+In fact, I took time to go through some of our latest real weddings and count all the potential vendors that were listed (but not necessarily linked to).

 The raw number of potential vendor links at the end of each real wedding were as follows: 9, 14, 20, 12, 8, 9, 17, 2, 7, and 7.